Mayank164869/Crypto-Verse/README.md

-Crypto-Verse : a simple application to check daily crypto trends, news and other information regarding various crypto currencies
+Crypto-Verse : a simple application to check daily crypto trends, news and other information regarding various crypto currencies - by Mayank Jindal